Next Day Delivery on 1000s of products

 Are impact wrenches suitable for automotive work?

-Yes, impact wrenches are commonly used in automotive settings for tasks like removing and tightening wheel lug nuts, loosening rusted or seized bolts and working on suspension components.
+Yes, impact wrenches are commonly used in automotive settings for tasks such as removing and tightening wheel lug nuts, loosening rusted or seized bolts and working on suspension components.

 Do impact wrenches come with variable speed settings?